modular-ml/wrapyfi/README.md

 # Getting Started

-Before using Wrapyfi, YARP, ROS, or ZeroMQ must be installed.
+Before using Wrapyfi, YARP, ROS, ZeroMQ, Websocket, or MQTT must be installed.

 * Follow the [YARP installation guide](https://github.com/fabawi/wrapyfi/tree/main/wrapyfi_extensions/yarp/README.md?rank=0).<!-- [YARP installation guide](docs/yarp_install_lnk.md). -->
 Note that the iCub package is not needed for Wrapyfi to work and does not have to be installed if you do not intend to use the iCub robot.